guilatrova/latrovacommits-articles/posts/2021/2021-05-29-python-async/post.en-us.md

 - All the requests were made right away in the order we specified in code;
 - The responses were out of order (first **R2**, then **R3**, and only then **R1** finished);

+Now it starts to get interesting, here is where some people mistakenly think this is actually running in parallel, but no **it's not parallel, it's optimized (or async)**.

+See the following diagram:

 ### Slow server (with a fake optimization)